Baryons, Skyrmions and $\theta$-periodicity anomaly in chiral and vector-like gauge theories: Chiral gauge theories: symmetries and baryons

-Heavy baryons can be constructed by attaching to some $\epsilon$-tensors the following words { } The charges of the words under the unbroken subgroup can be read from table \ref{tab:bycfl}.
+\end{widetext} The charges of the words under the unbroken subgroup can be read from table \ref{tab:bycfl}.
 We verified numerically that the decay of heavy baryons into lighter degrees of freedom (massless and light baryons and NGBs) seems to be always allowed by selection rules.